junxit/us-congress-bills-112/bill.md

 >   - **(1)** The acquisition (by purchase, lease, donation, or otherwise) of an interest (including an interest held by a third party for the benefit of a charter school) in improved or unimproved real property that is necessary to commence or continue the operation of a charter school.
 >   - **(2)** The construction of new facilities, including predevelopment costs, or the renovation, repair, or alteration of existing facilities, necessary to commence or continue the operation of a charter school.
 > - **(f)** *Reserve account*
->   - **(1)** *Use of funds* To assist charter schools to accomplish the objectives described in subsection (e), an eligible entity receiving a grant under this subsection (a) shall, in accordance with State and local law, directly or indirectly, alone or in collaboration with others, deposit the funds received under subsection (a) (other than funds used for administrative costs in accordance with subsection (g)) in a reserve account established and maintained by the eligible entity for this purpose.
+>   - **(1)** *Use of funds* To assist charter schools to accomplish the objectives described in subsection (e), an eligible entity receiving a grant under subsection (a) shall, in accordance with State and local law, directly or indirectly, alone or in collaboration with others, deposit the funds received under subsection (a) (other than funds used for administrative costs in accordance with subsection (g)) in a reserve account established and maintained by the eligible entity for this purpose.
 Amounts deposited in such account shall be used by the eligible entity for one or more of the following purposes:
 >     - **(A)** Guaranteeing, insuring, and reinsuring bonds, notes, evidences of debt, loans, and interests therein, the proceeds of which are used for an objective described in subsection (e).
 >     - **(B)** Guaranteeing and insuring leases of personal and real property for an objective described in subsection (e).
 >     - **(C)** Facilitating financing by identifying potential lending sources, encouraging private lending, and other similar activities that directly promote lending to, or for the benefit of, charter schools.